JackPrus/citiesBot/README.md

-The project represent Telegram bot that gives information about city with regards to User's request.
+The project represent Telegram bot that gives information about city with regards to user's request.

 In order to start bot - need to use following information.

 - bot name = @CitySomeInfoBot
 - bot token = 1857716830:AAF5YcNnJ4L0iwOJaJByvhLLFPYLqKCQBUs

-- bot chartId = 754694477
+Information for Administrator

 The request creating new City id

 URL
 http://localhost:8080/t.me/CitySomeInfoBot/cities